tytydraco/yessleep/out/I_fought_the_monster_with_supernatural_power_out_of_nowhere_while_losing_my_memory.md

 That ghost in the background began to speak:

-"Hey you, you may not know it, but we are the gods who protected humans 1000 years ago, so don’t give me orders, human.”
+"Hey you, you may not know it, but I am one of the gods who protected humans 1000 years ago, so don’t give me orders, human.”

  “How arrogant he is.
-Such a pain”- I whispered with discomfort.
+Such a pain”- I muttered with discomfort.

 “I can hear what you said even when you didn’t say it loud, tho.
 Watch your mouth if you want to talk to us, human”- Thedus chewed me out.”
 Then I knew he’s exactly the type of guy I thought, so I changed my attitude for my sake and said: